YenHungLai/fyresite-test/README.md

 ```
 Thank you for interviewing with Fyresite!
 We've designed this test to mimic as closely as possible the type of work you'll be doing with us as a React Developer.

-Your task is to take this base project, implement the designs and display weather data using the open weather API.
+Your task is to take this base project, implement the designs and display weather data using the open weather API sample data.
 There are two pages, one page to collect the zip code and another to display the data.
 It may not be possible to get the chart to match the design completely using the provided package, so just get it as close as possible.

 At the completion of your 4 hour window please push your changes to your own branch.
 It's ok if you don't finish, we simply want to see what you can do in the allotted time.